Raghulrook/Ineuron-Assignment/README.md

 Q21.
 What is use of 'if', 'elif' and 'else' keywords?

-`*if keyword is a control flow statement which enables us to execute a part of the software script only when a certain condition is satisfied. *elif keyword is shorthand for else if.
+`*if keyword is a control flow statement which enables us to execute a part of the software script only when a certain condition is satisfied. *elif keyword is short and for else if.
 This keyword is used in conjunction with if statements. *The else keyword catches anything which is not caught by the preceding conditions.
 This keyword is used in conjunction with if statements`

 Q22.
 Write a code to take the age of person as an input and if age >= 18 display "I can vote".
 If age is < 18 display "I can't vote".